Asymptotic Efficiency of Goodness-of-fit Tests Based on Too-Lin Characterization: Introduction

 \section{Introduction}

 The uniform distribution is one of the most used distribution in statistical modeling and computer science.
 Therefore ensuring that the data come from uniform distribution is of huge importance.
 Moreover, testing that the data come from a particular distribution can be easily reduced to testing uniformity.
-More about such goodness-of-fit techniques can be found in \cite{agostino}.
+More about such goodness-of-fit techniques can be found in \cite{agostino} and \cite{dzhaparidze1982probability}.

-In recent times, the tests based on some characteristic property that distribution posesses have become very popular.
+In recent times, the tests based on some characteristic property that distribution possesses have become very popular.
 Many different types of characterizations can be found e.g in \cite{galambos}.
 Some characterizations of the uniform distribution can be found e.g in \cite{anand}, \cite{goria}, \cite{volkmer}.
-The first test for uniformity based on characterization that involves moments was proposed by Hashimoto and Shirahata in \cite{hashimoto}.
-Their test was based on Papathanasiou's characterization presented in \cite{papathanasiou}.
-Other tests based on characterizations via moments have bee considered in e.g.\cite{morris2000}, \cite{morris2004}.
+The first uniformity test based on a characterization that involves moments, was proposed in \cite{hashimoto}.
+Their test was based on Papathanasiou's characterization on maximal covariance between the minimum and the maximum of a sample of the size two, presented in \cite{papathanasiou}.
+Other tests based on characterizations via moments have been considered in, among others, \cite{morris2000}, \cite{morris2004}.